sharetribe/flex-docs/src/docs/operator-guides/migrating-from-outside-sharetribe/index.md

 Note that import ids are only used in the import phase and they can not be mapped to existing resource ids, because the final resource id is not created based on the import id.
-In other words, if e.g. your test marketplace already has data rows, you cannot reference those rows from the Intermediary file by the import ids.
+In other words, if e.g. your test marketplace already has data rows, you cannot reference those rows by import ids in the Intermediary file.

 If you are not generating data by hand, it is recommended that you use the 2 element form of the id tuple.
-This means that you use unique uuid's throughout the file to reference entities.
-You can read more about
-[generating UUIDs for your data here](https://www.uuidgenerator.net/dev-corner).
+This means using unique UUIDs throughout the file to reference entities.
+You can read more about [generating UUIDs for your data here](https://www.uuidgenerator.net/dev-corner).

 #### Aliases